Helm Identification Guides

 Early volumes were sometimes published under the Croom Helm or Christopher Helm imprints.
-In addition, a parallel set of guides, very similar in design, was published by Pica Press in the 1990s (marked Pica in the list below); Pica was later absorbed into A & C Black (now part of Bloomsbury Publishing Plc), and all guides are now marketed as a single series.
+In addition, a parallel set of guides, very similar in design, was published by Pica Press in the 1990s (marked Pica in the list below); Pica was later absorbed into A & C Black (now part of Bloomsbury Publishing Plc), and these guides are now marketed as a single series.
+A completely revised version of the initial Seabirds has been published by Lynx Edicions.

 Several of the books have won the British Birds Bird Book of the Year award.

 A list of titles in the series, in chronological order of publication, is as follows:

 Works with a taxonomic scope

 Note: 'nW' indicates those that do not have worldwide coverage.